christopheradams/plug_rest/README.md

   `{type, subtype, params}`, where params can be `%{}` (no params acceptable), `:*` (all params acceptable), or a map of acceptable params `%{"level" => "1"}`.
+* Exceptions raised by a resource are not caught, but instead allowed to bubble up to Plug's Debugger or ErrorHandler if they are available.

 ### Upgrading